 Handmade Frankincense and Myrrh Soap Recipe

-- Weigh water and lye.
+- Wearing a charcoal mask, gloves and safety glasses.
+Weigh water and lye.
 Add lye to water (not the other way around) OUTSIDE, being careful not to breathe in fumes.
-Cool to 95-100 degrees F.
+Cool to 90 degrees Fahrenheit.10 ounces water, 4.5 ounces lye

-- Add lye water to fats and stir with hand mixer on and off until light trace.
+- Add lye water to oils and stir with hand mixer on and off until light trace.

-- Remove a cups worth of soap and add turmeric and paprika.
-Combine until there are no clumps and add soap back into batch, mixing well (or wait and swirl it in after you pour your batch into your mold).
+- Remove a cups worth to a separate bowl and add turmeric and paprika.
+Combine until there are no clumps and add soap back into batch, mixing well (or wait and swirl it in after you pour your batch into your mold).1 tablespoon turmeric, 1/2 teaspoon paprika

-- Add essential oils and mix until well combined.
+- Add essential oils and mix until well combined.0.5 ounce frankincense essential oil, 0.25 ounce myrrh essential oil, 0.25 ounce orange essential oil

 What other soaps would you like to see?
 Any questions?
 Please leave a comment below!